carla-simulator/carla/Docs/tuto_A_import_assets.md

 __1. Create a folder inside `carla/Import`.__ The name of the folder is not relevant.

-__2. Create different subfolders__ for each maps to import, and one subfolder for the rest of props.
+__2. Create different subfolders__ for each map to import, and one subfolder for the rest of props.
 &nbsp;&nbsp;&nbsp;__2.1__ Inside the props subfolder, create as many subfolders as props to import.

 __3. Move the files of each asset to the corresponding subfolder.__ A subfolder will contain a specific set of elements.